Immorpher/Bandither/README.md

 If you click on "Full options menu" in the GZDoom options menu, you will find these specific "Bandither" options
 "Color Levels" is the amount of colors per channel (red,green,blue).
 The lower the number, the more more bands and less colors used.
 "Banding Curve" is the amount to non-linearly skew banding.
 Higher numbers have smoother darks and band brights more, which is good for dark games.
+"First Dither" has 8 styles of dithering which are: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
-"Dither Style" has 8 styles of dithering which are: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
+"Second Dither" also has 8 styles of dithering which are: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
+"Dither Blend" is how much to blend first and second dithers from completely first (0) to completely second (1) and inbetween.
 "Dither Level" is the amount of dithering to use.
 A value of 0 produces sharp color bands, while 1 is completely dithered.
 "Dither Scale" is the pixel scale for dithering.
 Normally it should be 1, but it can produce interesting effects at large values.